Knox-AAU/DatabaseLayer_KnowledgeGraph/README.md

 # DatabaseLayer_KnowledgeGraph

-Simple Virtuoso API wrapper that encapsulates insertion and retrieval of data.
+Simple API wrapper that encapsulates insertion and retrieval of data for Virtuoso.

 Documentation is located on the Knox wiki.